edelvalle/django-triplets/README.md

 ## Inference rules

-You can also configure inference rules to help you define relations that are inferred from existing triplets.
+You can also configure inference rules to help you define relations that are inferred from existing facts.
 This is of helpful if you are trying to query complicated relations betwen nodes.
 Let's take a look.

 First configure your inference rules in the `settings.py` file: